benjaminion/upgrading-ethereum-book/src/book.md

 We will create an instance of this just as we did [previously](/part2/building_blocks/ssz#the-serialisation), only for brevity I shall call it `a`, rather than `attestation`.
 We want to calculate the hash tree root of this `IndexedAttestation`, `a`.

-A container's hash tree root is the Merkleization of the list of hash tree roots of the objects it contains.
+A container's hash tree root is the Merkleization of the list of hash tree roots of the objects it contains (by rule 2).
 Diagrammatically we are building the following tree and finding its root.

 <a id="img_merkleization_indexedattestation"></a>
 <div class="image" style="width:60%">